branjwong/bus-312-intro-to-finance/source/ch8.rst

 Pr      35      46.67   28.33
 g       0       0.04    2.5
 ====    =====   =====   =====

+- EPS = earnings per share (probs in form of dividend)

 - is the company doing well with the money it's retaining?